-In 1956, the Former Sisalkraft Factory Complex was designed by architect Keith Neighbour and built for Sisalkraft Distributors SA Pty Ltd, a company that manufactured sisal-based products including Sisalation.
-Located in Kilkenny, the complex is an outstanding representative of a mid-twentieth century factory.
-It exhibits many of the key attributes typical of factories erected during the industrialisation of South Australia, c.1935-1965, notably its Modernist design elements and hard landscaping.
+Designed by architect Keith Neighbour and built for Sisalkraft Distributors SA Pty Ltd in 1954, the Sisalkraft Factory Complex in Kilkenny is an outstanding representative of a mid-twentieth century factory.
+The complex exhibits many of the key attributes typical of factories erected during the industrialisation of South Australia, c.1935-1965, notably its Modernist design elements and landscaping.
 The Sisalkraft Factory Complex is also an outstanding example of Postwar International architecture, observed through elements like its rectilinear shape, structural frame and curtain walls.
 Similarly, the Sisalkraft Factory Complex demonstrates a high degree of creative achievement through the holistic application of Modernist design elements across the complex as well as its distinctive rhomboid skylights and concrete parabolic arch.